Anshu331/SigmaMind-Assignment/README.md

 - Song Information: Display song title, artist name, and any other relevant metadata.

 ## Contributing
 Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.
+If you have suggestions for improvements or new features, feel free to fork the repository and submit  pull request.